pals-ttic/sjc/README.md

 Many thanks to [dvschultz](https://github.com/dvschultz) for the colab.

 ## TODOs
 - [ ] add sub-pixel rendering script for high quality visualization such as in the teaser.
 Sry that in the midst of many things we did not add it.
+It won't affect training speed.
+Only done once at the end for final vis.
 - [ ] add script to reproduce 2D experiments in Fig 4.
 The Fig might need change once it's tied to seeds.
 Note that for a simple aligned domain like faces, simple scheduling like using a single σ=1.5 could already generate some nice images.
 But not so for bedrooms; it's too diverse and annealing seems still needed.

 ## License